zot00/CleverRPiRobot/README.md

 This project is a basis for a program that controls the _iRobot Create 2_ from another computer, e.g. a Raspberry Pi.

-Generate a runnable jar file and deploy the jar file to the computer controlling the Create 2.
-Run the program with `java -jar CleverRPiRobot.jar`.
+Clone the repository on the raspberry pi.
+Run the program with `./gradlew run` on mac or `gradlew run` on PC.